g-gundam/g-gundam.github.io/about.md

 - The [g-gundam](https://github.com/g-gundam) account originally started out as a way to post code on 4chan without doxxing myself.
 - I had intended it to be a throwaway account, but it has since taken on a life of its own.
-- Which timeline am I activating?
-  + I'm enjoying and appreciating Julia again.
-  + argh
-- It's been a while since I've looked at chartserver.jl.